Aman2e/eCommerce-App-with-Flutter-Firebase-and-Stripe/README.md

 The eCommerce loads the categories' data using a Data Bundle.
 The Cloud Firestore data are exported into a static data file using the Firestore Bundle Builder extension.

 1. Install the extension into your Firebase project: https://firebase.google.com/docs/extensions/official/firestore-bundle-builder
-2. Watch the video tutorial: https://youtu.be/xYgIY_1ulhw
-3. Get the function endpoint URL from Firebase.
+2. Get the function endpoint URL from Firebase.
 Use the Cloud Function's URLs to retrieve the static file in the categories repository `lib/repositories/category_repository.dart`

 ```dart